paulpaterson/obsidian-project-tasks/README.md

 - Associate project specific tags
 - All existing task functionality like due dates, recurrence
 - Tasks continue to work on vaults that do not have the plugin installed
-- (Optional) Useful dataviews to show project tasks that are due now
+- Use dataviews to show project tasks that are due now
 - (Future) Supports parallel task execution
 - (Future) Supports optional and conditional tasks